dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-JSON (JavaScript Object Notation) is a lightweight data-interchange format that's easy for humans to read and write, and for machines to parse and generate.
-Programmers use JSON to transmit data between a server and a web application or to store information in a structured, accessible manner within a variety of programming environments, including Visual Basic for Applications (VBA).

 ## How to:
 VBA doesn't natively support JSON parsing or generation, so we'll use a scripting language like JScript (via the ScriptControl object) for parsing JSON strings and building JSON objects.
 Here's how you can parse a JSON string in VBA:

 ```basic